The Boston Bump: The City’s Car Accidents and Worst Intersections

 Fewer vehicle accidents on nation’s roads – BUT – still number one cause of injury-related deaths

 The Centers for Disease Control and Prevention (CDC) reports that car accident rates are actually on a downward trend.
 However, car crashes still account for the most injury-related deaths in the United States.
-Auto accidents are the primary cause of death for teenagers and young adults across the country.
+Auto accidents are the primary cause of death for teenagers and young adults across the country, and if you or a loved one has been hurt in a vehicle crash, call motor vehicle accident lawyer John Sheehan immediately.

 In response to these developments, the Massachusetts Department of Transportation (MassDOT) compiled data that concentrated on the most dangerous intersections in Boston.
 The 2011 data was transformed into a colorful plethora of information clad as an infographic that depicts: thousands of motor vehicle accidents, whether or not accidents resulted in a fatality, the types of vehicles involved, the nature of impact, road and weather conditions, etc. MassDOT’s goal is to raise awareness about – and hopefully curb – dangerous driving circumstances.

-Beware The Boston Bump – An infographic by the team at Law Office of John J. Sheehan
+Beware The Boston Bump – an infographic by the Boston personal injury lawyer team at Law Office of John J. Sheehan

 When in Rome – oh, I mean Boston…